• Skip to primary navigation

 The Keen Women’s Targhee is a classic hiking boot with a wide toe-box and excellent tread.

-My husband wears the men’s version of these shoes, and they’ve been a reliable boot for all kinds of different terrain.
+My husband wore the men's version of these shoes for years, and they were a reliable boot for all kinds of different terrain.
 In fact, they made the list for our favorite outdoor gear for men.

 About Sarah Trenalone